40 Things To Do In Quebec City: Top Attractions To Hidden Gems

 It’s open all year round, but in the summer there are a few more activities that are offered.
 You can hike to the top of the falls, zip line, or even take the gondola across the falls!

+P.S.
 If you don’t have a car in Quebec City, don’t worry, Montmorency Falls is the most popular place to visit out of the city.
-Book one of the top tours below!
+You can book a half-day trip to Montmorency Falls and Ste-Anne-de-Beaupré or a small group excursion of Quebec City and Montmorency Falls!

 If you find yourself with some more time, or it’s your second or third time visiting the city, here’s even more things to do in Quebec City!
 These are still quite popular Quebec City attractions, keep reading to discover some hidden gems!